 Since the first charter school opened its doors in 1992 in Minnesota, charter schools have been controversial.
 Charter schools operate under "charter"-granted entities that vary from state to state.
 They are publicly funded and tuition-free and as such are considered public schools.
 They are also free from many of the bureaucratic regulations and requirements under which traditional public schools operate.
-According to proponents, freedom from regulation allows charter schools to be innovative and flexible in ways that traditional public schools cannot.
-In turn, it is argued they are likely to be more successful than traditional public schools at promoting student achievement and responding to parental and community expectations.
-It is also claimed that they promote educational choice by offering parents alternatives to traditional public schools.
-Charter schools may, for example, offer distinct educational goals and objectives that serve students who want to focus their education on science, technology, engineering, and mathematics (STEM), or students who want to learn subjects in languages other than English (i.e., immersion programs) or, of particular interest in this review, students who are college bound and seek augmented educational opportunities that may increase the likelihood that they will be admitted and succeed in college.
+According to proponents, freedom from regulation allows charter schools to be innovative and flexible in ways that traditional public schools cannot.1 In turn, it is argued they are likely to be more successful than traditional public schools at promoting student achievement2 and responding to parental and community expectations.3 It is also claimed that they promote educational choice by offering parents alternatives to traditional public schools.
+Charter schools may, for example, offer distinct educational goals and objectives4 that serve students who want to focus their education on science, technology, engineering, and mathematics (STEM), or students who want to learn subjects in languages other than English (i.e., immersion programs) or, of particular interest in this review, students who are college bound and seek augmented educational opportunities that may increase the likelihood that they will be admitted and succeed in college.

-The controversies surrounding charter schools include whether such schools unfairly drain funds from public school districts, unfairly exclude certain students (e.g., lower achievers or students with more behavioral issues or needs), or perform any better than districts schools serving comparable students.5 to Success: Exploring the Long-Term Outcomes of Alumni from Summit Public School8, a report authored by Anum Ali Mohammed (Summit's Social Impact Program Manager) and Adam Black (Summit's Chief Information Officer) and funded by The Bill and Melinda Gates Foundation.
+The controversies surrounding charter schools include whether such schools unfairly drain funds from public school districts, unfairly exclude certain students (e.g., lower achievers or students with more behavioral issues or needs), or perform any better than districts schools serving comparable students.5 college and to be thoughtful, contributing members of society."7 This review examines the claims made about the performance and life satisfaction of Summit graduates in Pathways to Success: Exploring the Long-Term Outcomes of Alumni from Summit Public School8, a report authored by Anum Ali Mohammed (Summit's Social Impact Program Manager) and Adam Black (Summit's Chief Information Officer) and funded by The Bill and Melinda Gates Foundation.

-Summit Public Schools,6 a charter school network operating in California and Washington, describes its mission as preparing "a diverse student population for success in a four-year college and to be thoughtful, contributing members of society."
-This review examines the claims made about the performance and life satisfaction of Summit graduates in Pathways
+Summit Public Schools,6 a charter school network operating in California and Washington, describes its mission as preparing "a diverse student population for success in a four-year